Vegan Noodle Kugel

 - Bake for 35 to 40 minutes, or until the top begins to turn golden.
 Let stand 15 minutes before serving.
 This is also good served at room temperature.

-Note: This is traditionally made with egg noodles, but look for other soft ribbon noodles like quinoa ribbons, or flat, soft rombi pasta.
+Note: This is traditionally made with egg noodles, but look for other soft ribbon noodles like spelt ribbons, or flat, soft rombi pasta.